equinor/APS-Facies/docs/aps-user-guide/define-aps-job/job-setting/select-mode/fmu-assisted-history-matching-mode/README.md

 In this mode APS will always simulate the GRF's and export the GRF's to files.

-### Typically usage
-When testing the setup of a new APS job and the workflow including ERT.
+Typical usage is when testing the setup of a new APS job and the workflow including ERT.

 ![](assets/images/12a5a0415cb630f30be55094df07d7a18b17a4812c3235165b8a5751b0bbc17a.png)